 13. Citrus Vinegar Hair Rinse

-Vinegar makes a wonderful conditioning hair rinse, whether you’re using homemade no-poo, or just want shiny, healthy, pH balanced hair.
+Vinegar makes a wonderful conditioning hair rinse, whether you’re using homemade no-poo, or just want shiny, healthy, pH-balanced hair.
 The addition of lemon to your homemade conditioning rinse will help keep a greasy scalp and hair under control while improving dull hair and resolving many scalp issues.
 Add the peels of several lemons to a jar, and fill almost to the top with apple cider vinegar (we use this kind).
 Allow it to sit for 1-2 weeks and strain out peels.
-Add about 1 tablespoon of this citrus vinegar solution to 1 cup of water, and use as a conditioning rinse after shampooing.
+Add about 1 tablespoon of this citrus vinegar solution to 1 cup of water, and use it as a conditioning rinse after shampooing.
 Allow the rinse to remain on the hair for a few minutes, then rinse out or just leave in.

 14. Lemon facials for toning and skin brightening